Vulgar Display of Power: Legacy and accolades

 Vulgar Display of Power has been listed as one of the 1001 Albums You Must Hear Before You Die.
-Chad Bowar of About.com ranked the album at number one in his list of the "Best Heavy Metal Albums of 1992" stating that "Pantera was head and shoulders above the rest of the field."
+Chad Bowar of About.com ranked the album at number one in his list of the "Best Heavy Metal Albums of 1992", stating that "Pantera was head and shoulders above the rest of the field."
 He also ranked the album second in the "Best Heavy Metal Albums of the 1990s" list behind Megadeth's Rust in Peace (1990).
 In October 2011, the album was ranked number four on Guitar World magazine's list of "The Top 10 Guitar Albums of 1992".
 The album was ranked number one on Loudwires "Top 11 Metal Albums of the 1990s" and their "Top 10 Albums of 1992", and the song "Walk" was ranked number seven in their "10 Catchiest Metal Songs".
 Loudwire also listed four of the album's songs in their list of the "10 Best Pantera songs", placing "This Love" in seventh, "Mouth for War" in fifth, "Fucking Hostile" in third and "Walk" in first.
 In 2017, Rolling Stone ranked Vulgar Display of Power as 10th on their list of "The 100 Greatest Metal Albums of All Time".
-In 2022, Guitar World ranked Vulgar Display of Power #1 on their list of "The 30 greatest rock guitar albums of 1992".
+In 2022, Guitar World ranked Vulgar Display of Power number one on their list of "The 30 greatest rock guitar albums of 1992".
+In 2005, Vulgar Display of Power was ranked number 333 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 IGN named Vulgar Display of Power the eleventh most influential heavy metal album ever on their list of the "Top 25 Metal Albums".
 They wrote the following:

 This album makes the list because it took heavy metal and made it heavier.
 It took darkness and made it darker.
 It took anger and made it angrier.
 Never before had a band tuned down its guitars and crunched a heavier riff than on this album.
 'Mouth for War' and 'A New Level' and 'No Good (Attack the Radical)' stand out on an album where every track is a classic track.
 Dimebag Darrell was an innovator and a true godsend for heavy metal.
 One of the most underrated players in the genre.
 And this may sound corny, but the way the band was able to turn seemingly negative aspects of the genre – hate, anger, violence and despair – into positive thoughts is somewhat akin to De La Soul dropping a positive message into rap.

 The song "Walk" has been covered by a number of bands and artists, including Avenged Sevenfold, Leo Moracchioli, Disturbed, and Breaking Benjamin, among others.